-After progressively upsampling through multiple stages, the decoder produces the final decoded feature map $\mathbf{F}_{\text{dec}}$.
+After progressive multi-stage upsampling, the decoder produces the final decoded feature map $\mathbf{F}_{\text{dec}}$.
 The image reconstruction module then maps these deep features to the image domain.
-It utilizes lightweight convolutions combined with LeakyReLU ($\sigma$) for non-linear mapping and a PixelShuffle layer for upsampling.
-The final high-resolution output $I_{SR}$ is obtained by:
+It uses lightweight convolutions with LeakyReLU ($\sigma$) for nonlinear mapping and a PixelShuffle layer for upsampling.
+The final high-resolution output $I_{SR}$ is obtained as follows:

-where $\mathbf{F}_{\text{dec}}$ denotes the final output features of the decoder.
-This structure effectively restores high-frequency details essential for identifying small objects in remote sensing imagery.